Rabelani Choeni: Wife, Children, Second Chimurenga Contribution, Political Career, Death -Pindula, Local Knowledge

 Death

-Rabelani Choene passed away at home in Malusungani, Beitbridge on 16 July 2021.
+Rabelani Choeni passed away at home in Malusungani, Beitbridge on 16 July 2021.
 The news was confirmed by Abednico Ncube.
-Choene succumbed to Covid-19 related complications.
+Choeni succumbed to Covid-19 related complications.
+Zanu PF leadership in Matabeleland South province applied to the national leadership to confer national hero status to their Choeni.

 References